-- No high voltage allowed.
+- R614 No high voltage allowed.
 Any active electrical item that is not an actuator (specified in R501) or core control system item (specified in R710) is considered a CUSTOM CIRCUIT.
-CUSTOM CIRCUITS shall not produce voltages exceeding 24V. - R615 Power roboRIO as specified.
-The roboRIO power input must be connected to either: - A. the dedicated supply terminals on the PDP shown in Figure 8-10 or
+CUSTOM CIRCUITS shall not produce measurable voltages exceeding 24V with the exception of COTS Power-over-Ethernet (PoE) injector devices used with COTS Ethernet cables and COTS receiving devices (i.e. not a breakout or adapter). - R615 Power roboRIO as specified.
+The roboRIO power input must be connected to either: - A. the dedicated supply terminals on the PDP shown in Figure 8-9 or

-Figure 8-10 roboRIO power source on a PDP
+Figure 8-9 roboRIO power source on a PDP

-B. the terminals of 1 of the non-switchable fused channels on the PDH (20,21,22) with a 10A fuse installed in the associated fuse holder.
+B. the terminals of 1 of the non-switchable fused channels on the PDH (20,21,22) with a 10A fuse or circuit breaker installed in the associated fuse holder, or

-Figure 8-11 roboRIO power source on a PDH
+Figure 8-10 roboRIO power source on a PDH